nassimoyah/smart__home_IOT/README.md

 ?
 MOBILE APPLICATION

-it inludes :  (bon for now kayan bzzf  swalah manach dayrinhom fel code   ta9adro tzidohom easyy )
+it inludes :  (bon for now kayan bzzf  swalah manach dayrinhom fel code   ta9adro tzidohom easyy )  /// MAKE SURE TO CREAT BLYNK ACCOUNT

 1/ READING YOUR DATA OF YOUR AIR QUALITY's house , and running an alaert in case of any unusual air( smoke , gaz ,), in this case , the windows will be opened and , and air filtring systems will be lunched   the DATA WILL DISPLAYED ON YOUR PHONE (app)